Loans for immigrants help non-residents make their projects a reality, whether business or personal.

 Small Business Administration

-- Operated the business for a minimum of 12 months before the application date or have a personal guarantee for the loan.
+- Operated the business for at least 12 months before the application date or have a personal guarantee for the loan.

 - Have enough U.S.-based collateral to repay the loan in full at any time during its term.